qdrant/landing_page/qdrant-landing/content/documentation/payload.md

 ## Payload filtered search

-Qdrant not only stores payload along with vectors, but also allows you to search based on its values.
+Qdrant stores payload along with vectors and allows you to search based on its values.
-This feature is implemented as additional filters during the search and allows you to incorporate custom logic on top of semantic similarity.
+This feature is implemented as additional filters during the search and will enable you to incorporate custom logic on top of semantic similarity.

 The filtering process is discussed in detail in the section [Filtering](../filtering).